Q&A: Would a four-day work week succeed in the US?

-PROVIDENCE, RI.I.
+PROVIDENCE, R.I.
 (WPRI) – A recent study out of Iceland found a four-day work week improved workers’ wellbeing and didn’t impact employee productivity.
 But would it work here in the U.S.?

 Roger Achille, a professor at Johnson and Wales College of Business, said Iceland and America are very different.
 He said Iceland’s total workforce is about 200,000 people and they’re 80% unionized.
 Meanwhile in the U.S., the workforce is about 157 million people and only 10% unionized.